 A client wanting value #S3 can send the chain [#R, #E2, #V2, #S3].
 The server performs three lookups to confirm each link is valid.

-Proof chains allow efficient verification without sending large subtrees.
-They are the foundation of both reading and writing in Dacite.
+Chain proofs allow efficient verification without sending large subtrees.
+Together with data proofs, they form the foundation of both reading and writing in Dacite.

 Reading is the simpler case.
 A client authenticates and receives its current root hash.
 To read a value, it sends a proof chain from that root to the desired target.